Botulinum Toxin Testing (BoNT)

 Botulinum Toxin Bioassay – In Vivo Potency Lot Release Assay

 Each therapeutic preparation of botulinum toxin is required by the FDA to be tested for potency and stability before being released for use.
-A potency test ensure that all domains of the botulinum toxin protein are functional and that the biological activity of the entire molecule is within specifications.
+A potency test ensures that all domains of the botulinum toxin protein are functional and that the biological activity of the entire molecule is within specifications.
 Pacific BioLabs supports testing of both the active pharmaceutical ingredient (Drug Substance) and the final formulated product (Drug Product) for potency and stability.
-Pacific BioLabs is registered with the CDC’s Federal Select Agent Program which means that we are capable of working with large amounts of botulinum toxin.

 BoNT In Vivo Mouse Protection Assay – Patient Serum Testing

 Patients undergoing treatment with botulinum toxin may develop antibodies that make the toxin ineffective, or less effective, against the indication for which they are being treated.
 Therefore, during clinical trials it may be important to determine if antibodies against the toxin are neutralizing the drug.
 Patient serum samples can be submitted by companies conducting a clinical trial to Pacific BioLabs for testing in an in vivo assay that will confirm the presence or absence of neutralizing antibodies to botulinum toxin.
 The botulinum toxin mouse protection assay may be used to support developmental activities, including ongoing clinical trials, and post market clinical surveillance programs.